 2. Why are grad schools dropping the GRE?

-We talked about the reasons why the GRE is being gradually phased out, but the reasons stem from whether the test is an unfair gateway to people who do not have the time or resources to prepare for the test, and the supposition that it does not accurately predict whether you are ready for grad school.
+We talked about the reasons why the GRE is being gradually phased out, but the reasons stem from whether the test is an unfair gateway for people who do not have the time or resources to prepare for the test and the supposition that it does not accurately predict whether you are ready for grad school.

 3. How hard is the GRE?